New Art Forum, Day 1: May 31, 2008

 to publishing and production; a substitution for the word as absolute certainty.
 Taking the word and

-language as our starting point we chose 3 artists who had similar interests and could expand on Once
+language as our starting point we chose 3 artists who had similar interests and could expand on

-Within a Room
+Within a Room.

 First stop was Ali Naschke-Messing’s studio at the Hunters Point art studios.
 Naschke-Messing using